This page has been translated automatically.

 Arguments

-• float filter - Filter value for interpolation between axis states.
+• float filter - The filter value for interpolation between axis states.
 The provided value is clamped to a range [0.0;1.0].

 • Filter value of 0.0 means there is no interpolation and the current value is not corrected.